Dartmouth-Data-Analytics-Core/RNA-seq-Data-Analysis-Workshop-2023/Day-3/04-exploratory-analysis.md

 	title="" width="90%" height="90%" />
 </p>

-StatQuest has an excellent [video](https://www.youtube.com/watch?v=_UVHneBUBW0) that explains the fundamental concepts of PCA, and provides more details how to the PCs themselves are calculated.
+StatQuest has an excellent [video](https://www.youtube.com/watch?v=_UVHneBUBW0) that explains the fundamental concepts of PCA, and provides more details about how PCs themselves are calculated.

 #### Performing PCA on RNA-seq data